 Read about Jerry...

-Jareld Emery 1936Jerry was born to 29 year old Ada Myers on January 18, 1935 and named Vernon William Wiles.
-The only thing he knows for sure is that she was accompanied by her mother and her husband had died about 4 years earlier.
+Jareld Emery 1936Jerry was born to 29 year old Ada May Myers-Hansen on January 18, 1935 and named Vernon William Wiles.
+She was accompanied by her mother at Kansas City General Hospital.
 His father was declared 'unknown'.
 Dad was born in Kansas City, MO and turned over to the Harry Evans Founding Home.
-Kansas City, at one time, was a big city where young girls could come from all around the Midwest, and from other points around the country, be anonymous, deliver their babies and then go home to try to rebuild their lives.

 At 6 months old, he was adopted by J.C. and Cora Emery of Tulsa, OK.